fdcl-gwu/hybrid_UP/README.md

 * `R`, `x`: Initial samples of attitude and angular velocity.
             If empty, initial samples are generated from default initial density values.
 * `R_res`, `x_res`: Sample trajectories of 1000 samples.

+### How to visualize density values
+All function for visualization are in the folder `propagation/plotting/`.
+If `getc == true` when computing density values, use the `plot_continuous` function for continuous dynamics, and `plot_hybrid` for hybrid dynamics, for visualization of marginal attitude densities.
+If `getc == false` when computing density values, use the `pendulum_plot` function for visualization of marginal attitude densities.
+Use the `plot_Omega` function for visualization of marginal angular velocity densities.

 ### Dependecies
 * For Matlab only functions, Matlab R2021a and parallel computing toolbox is required.